lfsuarez619/A-Coffee-Shop/README.md

 BASICCOFFEE, BLACKCOFFEE, MILK, SUGAR, WHIPPEDCREAM, ESPRESSO, and HOTWATER, are all classes extend the COFFEEDECORATOR class in order to construct coffee objects in the program.

+The INVENTORY.TXT and LOGWRITER.TXT text files will act as an inventory counter and recipt respectivly.